sentinel-hub/collections/collections/skysat/sandbox-data.md

 TODO: add links
 -->

-This sandbox collection of <a href="https://www.planet.com/products/planet-imagery/">SkySat</a> offers a limited area and time of interest.
-Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the CC-BY-NC license.
+This sandbox collection of [SkySat](https://www.planet.com/products/planet-imagery/) offers a limited area and time of interest.
+Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Collections
 <table>